TriMPham98/TriMPham98/README.md

 <!--
-How to make this gif?
-I made my with https://codesandbox.io/s/github-profile-2ijk7 Then I recorded my screen to gif on Mac with Quicktime and saved the result to [assets/github.mov](assets/github.mov) This [gist](https://gist.github.com/tskaggs/6394639) helped me to create a dedicated command that converts MOV to GIF.
+I made this with https://codesandbox.io/s/github-profile-2ijk7 Then I recorded my screen to gif on Mac with Quicktime and saved the result to [assets/github.mov](assets/github.mov) This [gist](https://gist.github.com/tskaggs/6394639) helped me to create a dedicated command that converts MOV to GIF.
 Type this command `make generate-gif` to generate [assets/github.gif](assets/github.gif)